jaspervdj/hakyll/web/tutorials/04-compilers.markdown

 character has special meaning: text between dollar signs ("fields") is replaced when the template is applied.
 If you want an actual dollar sign in the output, use `$$`.

+You usually compile the templates from disk using the aptly named `templateCompiler`:

+    match "templates/*" $ compile templateCompiler

+Notice the lack of `route` here: this is because we don't need to write the templates to your `_site` folder, we just want to use them elsewhere.

+### Templates: Context

 We can easily guess the meaning of `$title$`, `$date$`, and `$body$`, but these are not hard-coded fields: they belong to a certain [Context].
 A `Context`